Review: Edifier G2000 – a versatile set of gaming speakers

 The Edifier G2000 gaming speakers are a solid option for anyone’s desk.

-But recently I’ve started to notice just how cluttered that 5.1 system really is.
-That’s why I was super excited when I had a chance to get my hands on the Edifier G2000 Gaming Speakers.
+But recently, I’ve started to notice just how cluttered that 5.1 system really is.
+That’s why I was super excited when I got my hands on the Edifier G2000 Gaming Speakers.

 The Edifier G2000 Gaming Speakers are a versatile two-speaker setup designed and produced with gamers in mind.
-You can pick up the G2000 on Amazon for $109.99, but they often go on sale for Amazon Prime members.
+You can pick up the G2000 via the company’s website or on Amazon for $109.99, but they often go on sale for Amazon Prime members.

 So, what can the G2000 speakers do?

 So first, we’ll look at the basic features of the G2000 speakers.
 The speakers come in two 2.75-inch units, with a left and right speaker.

 The right speaker acts as the controller, with all the input options on the back and controls on the side.